Dashboard

 A challenge with setting a visible preheader is that the amount of text shown by the email client is variable.
 The length of preview text shown depends on the screen size, device, and the email client itself.

-This is a problem because the design and layout of your email won't allow you to set several sentences of visible text at the top!
+This is a problem because the design and layout of your email will not allow you to set several sentences of visible text at the top.

-While you can't control how much text will be shown in your preview, you can control what text is shown by using a hidden email preheader.
+While you cannot control how much text will be shown in your preview, you can control what text is shown by using a hidden email preheader.

 Use hidden text to set the email preheader